Edvarda-E/INF3331/README.md

 ## Assignment 4
 Assignment 4 is now done and can be found under `assignment4/`.
 Please refer to the README under `assignment4/` for clarifications, decisions and how to run the scripts.

+## Assignment 5
+Assignment 5 is now done and can be found under `assignment5/`.
+Please refer to the README under `assignment5/` for clarifications, decisions and how to run the scripts.